Seasonal Affective Disorder (SAD)

 Consult a healthcare provider if you experience any of the following:

-- Symptoms significantly affect your life
+- Symptoms significantly impair functioning

-- Sleep and appetite changes are notable
+- Sleep and appetite changes are severe

 Talk to a Healthcare Provider